fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 DAGs are generated *indirectly* by the [dt_model](../../civic_digital_twins/dt_model) package.

-However, in this document we will write the DAG manually.
-The following example (which could easily live as `examples/model.py`) shows how one could write a simple DSL:
+The following example shows how one could write a simple DSL:

 ```Python
 # Import the `graph` module for manually writing the DAG